Curriculum Guide

 US Visual Arts

-• Advanced Animation
+• Animation I

 (Offered second semester) (1 SEMESTER/0.5 credit) Grades 9-12

-This introductory course explores the ability of 2D animation software to create the illusion of motion from a series of still images.
+This course explores the ability of 2D animation software to create the illusion of motion from a series of still images.
 Based on the core concepts of visual storytelling, students investigate the transition from static to dynamic in the context of narrative structure.
 Walk cycles, lip sync and stop-motion principles are explored.
-Software used includes After Effects, Adobe Animate, and Adobe Character Animator.
+Software used includes Adobe After Effects, Adobe Animate, and Adobe Character Animator.

-• Advanced Architecture
+• Architecture I

 (Offered both semesters) (1 SEMESTER/0.5 credit) Grades 9-12